ongchinkiat/robond-follow-me/README.md

 In the Fully Convolution Network, we not only want to identifying whether the objects are in the image, we also want to know where the objects are.

-The encoder layers allow the network to identify our target objects in the image.
-The 1x1 Convolution Layer followed by the decoder layers helps to preserve some of the spatial information so that we also know where the objects are.
+So we replace the fully connected layers with 1x1 Convolution Layer, which helps to retain the spatial information from the input image.

+## Model Training: Encoding and Decoding

+In the Fully Convolution Network, the encoding layers uses convolution to help it identifying objects regardless of where the objects are located in the image.

+The decoding layers helps to identify the location of the identified objects, down to the pixel level.

+Each decoder layer make use of the skip connection technique by concatenating the output of the previous layer with the output of a layer a few steps before it.
+This concatenation helps the network to retain more spatial information that were "lost" in the in between layers.

 ## Model Training: Limitations